slape/ansiberry/README.md

 - System-Hardening

 ### Other
 Many of these scripts download and run docker containers to reduce development time and dependency conflicts.

-I'm ok with that.
+### Troubleshooting

+- When running this script on multiple iterations, if you reimage the SD card with Raspbian, you will need to delete the key for `raspberrypi.local` from your `~/.ssh/known_hosts` file or the bootstrap.sh script will get hung up on 'Waiting for SSH'.

+- After running the system hardening role, the hostname has been changed and `sudo` will require a password.
+These will stop Ansible from connecting on a subsequent run.

 Enjoy!